The base of this salad consists of raw kale and raw Brussels sprouts. And I know, you’re probably thinking one of two thoughts:

 Dried Cranberries or Cherries: they bring that irresistible chewy bite and sweet-tart flavor.

-Toasted Hazelnuts or Pecans: toasting the nuts brings that nice nutty and fragrant aroma and depth of flavor
+Toasted Hazelnuts or Pecans: Toasting the nuts brings that nice nutty and fragrant aroma and depth of flavor.
+If you’re nut free, try using roasted pepitas instead.

 Pomegranate Seeds: not essential, but their crunchy yet juicy texture and sweetness plays well with the apples